Yuelioi/docs_yuelili_com/src/_z/docs/zh/plugin-development/Effect-Details/Graphics-Utility-Suites.md

 ## Sampling Images[¶]

-:::tip: areas outside the bounds of the image being sampled are treated as zero alpha.
+::: tip: areas outside the bounds of the image being sampled are treated as zero alpha.
 For convenience, the functions from PF_Sampling8Suite1, PF_Sampling16Suite1, and PF_SamplingFloatSuite1 are all listed in this table.

 ### PF_SamplingSuite Functions (Multiple Suites)[¶]